As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 If you like melted cheese and you like bread, then this Swiss delicacy will be right up your street.

-Fondue is the national dish of Switzerland and has been around since the 17th century.
+Fondue is the national dish and one of Switzerland’s most iconic things.
 Quite simply there is a communal pot filled with melted cheese and you use long forks to dip in pieces of bread.
 Mmmmm.

 Where to find the best Fondue in Montreux: